Careers360 Logo

 • Conjoint open

-Anatomy of Dicotyledonous and Monocotyledonous Plants.
+Anatomy of Dicotyledonous and Monocotyledonous Plants

 Dicotyledonous Root

-• Pith is highly reduced.
+• Pith is absent or poorly developed.

 Monocotyledons Root

-• Pith is large and well developed.
+• The pith is large and well-developed.

 Dicotyledonous Stem

-• Pith is well developed.
+• Pith is present.

 • Wood formation occurs.